RookiexCookie/CatSpot/README.md

 ## Sidephone Only Features

-When a Sundial keypad is connected, sidespot enables full hardware navigation -- no touchscreen needed.
+When a Sundial keypad is connected, sidespot enables full hardware navigation -- no touchscreen needed (with the exception of shuffle/loop buttons in Now Playing).

 | Control | Action |
 |---------|--------|